Colorado Best Places to Retire - A Guide

 Economy, Cost of Living, Property Values

-Median household income was just over $56,574 in 2006-8, which is above the U.S. average.
-The Census Bureau reports that the average Colorado home was worth $236,300 in 2006-8.
-Median home prices can differ - according to the NAR in Denver the 3rd Quarter median price was $235,600, above the national median of $177,000.
-Boulder, home of the University of Colorado, was more expensive - the median home price in late 2011 was $360,100.
-Colorado's cost of living is above the national average.
+Median household income was just over $65,458 in 2013-17, which is above the U.S. average.
+Zillow.com reports that the Colorado Home Value Index was $401,891 in 2020, up almost $100,000 since 2016.
+Median home prices can differ - according to the NAR in Denver the 3rd Quarter 2019 median home price was $458,000, well above the national median.
+Boulder, home of the University of Colorado, was more expensive - the median home price in early 2020 was $630,400.
+In Colorado Springs the median selling price was $322,200.
+Colorado's cost of living is above the national average, it is the 36th lowest in the country.

-Tax Burden: Total state/local tax burden in Colorado is lower than average, 34th highest in the nation.
+Tax Burden: Total state/local tax burden in Colorado of 8.9% is lower than average, 35th highest in the nation.

 Marginal Income Tax Rates.
-Colorado has a flat tax rate of 4.63%, one of the lowest.
+Colorado has a flat tax rate of 4.63%, one of the country's lowest.

 Retirement Income Exemptions.
 Taxpayers over 65 have a $24,000 exemption for pension and social security benefits (persons 55 to 64 years of age get a $20,000 exemption).
 The same pension/annuity subtraction applies to military retirement benefits for current military personnel and those receiving retirement benefits.

-Sales Tax: State sales tax is an extremely low 2.9%, although local sales taxes can be significant.
+Sales Tax: State sales tax is an extremely low 2.9%, although local sales taxes can be significant up to 7.44%.

-Property Taxes: There is a homestead act property tax protection for those over 65 who have lived there for 10 years or more (50% of home value or max of $200,000).
+Property Taxes: The median property tax paid in the state was $1437, or 0.6% of assessed value.
+There is a homestead act property tax protection for those over 65 who have lived there for 10 years or more (50% of home value up to a max of $200,000 of home value).

 Estate and/or Inheritance Taxes.
 There is no estate or inheritance tax.